1795 Flowing Hair Dollar - 2 Leaves

 Description

 The 1795 Flowing Hair Dollar - 2 Leaves is a dollar produced at the Philadelphia Mint as part of the Flowing Hair Dollars 1794-1795 series.
-The U.S. Mint produced 160,295 examples.
-The obverse features Liberty facing right with flowing hair, surrounded by stars, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath within a wreath.
-Designed by Robert Scot.
+The U.S. Mint produced 160,295 examples, making this ranked 2nd of 3 mint variants by mintage, with 48% of production.
+The obverse features Liberty facing right with flowing hair, surrounded by stars and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath within a wreath.
+Second and final Flowing Hair Dollar.
+Much higher mintage (approximately 160,295) makes it the type coin of choice.
+Multiple die varieties exist.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $6.3K to $1839K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 27 grams, 40 mm in diameter, with a lettered: hundred cents one dollar or unit edge.
 Cataloged as PCGS #6853.
-The 1794 Flowing Hair Dollar is arguably the most important coin in American numismatics — the first silver dollar authorized by the United States.
-A specimen sold for $10 million in 2013, making it one of the most valuable coins in the world.
-Even heavily worn examples are worth six figures.
-The more available 1795 is a cornerstone of type collecting.

 External References